Financial Aid FAQs

 Do I have to be full-time (12+ units) to receive FA?

 - No. Sometimes it is to your advantage to be under 12 credits and be half-time, or ¾ time, etc. It simply depends on the number of transfer credits and your program.
 If you have questions, see the FA Office.
 Payments are indeed based on the number of units you are enrolled in at the time we disburse funds.
-Programs for which you must be enrolled in at least 6 units are: Federal Direct Loans.
+The program for which you must be enrolled in at least 6 units is Federal Direct Loans.

 How do I tell AIAM to process my financial aid?

-- You do this by filling out an application via our Virtual Financial Aid Office (or VFAO) at https://aiam.vfao.com.
+- You do this by filling out an application for FAFSA and scheduling an appointment with AIAM’s Financial Aid Office.
 Please note that we only process your aid for one academic year at a time, which is defined by FSA guidelines.
 For WMT students, this is your entire program.
 For all other programs offered by AIAM, this is 3 quarters.
-You will receive notification to complete another request for FA for your next academic year.
+You will receive a notification to complete another request for FA for your next academic year.
 Failure to do so at least 3 weeks before the start of your next quarter/academic year WILL result in significant delays in processing and receiving aid.
 It may also cause your total amount of next quarter’s tuition to come due without FA applied.
 See “Repackage.”

 Will I receive something letting me see what my costs and financial aid package are estimated to look like so that I can shop between schools?